PAL

 Jawāmiʿ li-mā qāla-hu Batlamyūs fī qismat al-arḍ al-maskūna

-A summary of Ptolemy’s perception of the division of the oecumene, mostly based on the second book of the Tetrabiblos in the version attributed to Ibrāhīm b. al-Ṣalt/Ḥunayn b.
+A summary of Ptolemy’s account of the division of the oecumene, mostly based on the second book of the Tetrabiblos in the version attributed to Ibrāhīm b. al-Ṣalt/Ḥunayn b.
 Isḥāq (A.2.2).
-The sole witness of this work is part of a multiple-text manuscript dating back to 5th/11th century Persia (Istanbul, Süleymaniye, Ayasofya 4832).
+The sole witness of this work is part of a multiple-text manuscript dating back to 5th/11th century Persia, namely MS Istanbul, Süleymaniye, Ayasofya 4832.
 Ibn Abī Uṣaybiʿa lists titles by Thābit b.
 Qurra that may refer to this small work, in particular Kitāb fī Qismat al-arḍ and Kitāb fī Jawāmiʿ al-maskūna.
-Additionally, he mentions a Kitāb fī Tafsīr al-arbaʿa as well as a summary of the first book of the Tetrabiblos (Jawāmiʿ al-maqāla al-ūlā min al-arbaʿ li-Baṭlamyūs), the latter also listed by Ibn al-Qifṭī.
+Additionally, he mentions a commentary on the Tetrabiblos (Kitāb fī Tafsīr al-arbaʿa) as well as a summary of the first book (Jawāmiʿ al-maqāla al-ūlā min al-arbaʿ li-Baṭlamyūs), the latter also listed by Ibn al-Qifṭī.
 However, apart from the present treatise, no other commentary on the Tetrabiblos by Thābit appears to have survived.
+There is probably no direct relation between any of Thābit’s summaries or commentaries and the glosses to Books I to III that are found in most of the extant manuscripts of the Ibn al-Ṣalt/Ḥunayn version of the Tetrabiblos (see A.2.2).

-Content: The summary centers on Chapters II.3 and II.5 of the Tetrabiblos, while incorporating information about triplicities and decans from Chapters I.18 and I.19.
-Scattered references to Ptolemy are introduced by ‘qāla inna …’ but do not literally quote the Arabic Tetrabiblos.
-A set of quotations attributed to Thābit b.
-Qurra can be found in the fast majority of manuscripts containing the version of the Tetrabiblos by Ibrāhīm b. al-Ṣalt/Ḥunayn b.
-Isḥāq (A.2.2).
-These also include some annotations on Book II, which, however, were not extracted from the present work.
+Content: This summary centers on chapters II.3 and II.5 of the Tetrabiblos, while incorporating information about triplicities and exaltations from chapters I.18 and I.19.
+Scattered references to Ptolemy are introduced by ‘qāla inna …’ but do not literally quote the Tetrabiblos.
+Thābit’s glosses (see above) also include some annotations on Book II, which, however, were not extracted from the present work.
 Thābit’s treatise apparently ended with a diagram (‘wa-qad ṣuwwirat ṣūra’) presenting a scheme of the inhabited regions and corresponding zodiacal signs according to Ptolemy.
 The surviving witness reserves a blank space but omits the figure; it may have been similar to the diagram on the division of the oecumene found in an anonymous commentary on Tetrabiblos II.3 (C.2.4).

 Text: [Istanbul, Süleymaniye, Ayasofya 4832]

 Bibl.: Ibn al-Qifṭī, Taʾrīkh al-ḥukamāʾ (ed.
-LippertJulius Lippert, Ibn al-Qifṭī’s Taʾrīḫ al-ḥukamā, Leipzig: Dieterich, 1903, pp. 115–120); Ibn Abī Uṣaybiʿa, ʿUyūn al-anbāʾ (ed.
-MüllerAugust Müller, ʿUyūn al-anbāʾ fī l-ṭabaqāt al-aṭibbāʾ li-ibn Abī Uṣaybiʿa, 2 vols, Cairo: al-Maṭbaʿa al-Wahbiyya, 1882, pp. 215–220, here p.
-219:9 and :10; ed./tr.
-Savage-Smith et al.Emilie Savage-Smith, Simon Swain and Geert Jan van Gelder, A Literary History of Medicine - The ʿUyūn al-anbāʾ fī ṭabaqāt al-aṭibbāʾ of Ibn Abī Uṣaybiʿah, 5 vols, Leiden: Brill, 2020, Section 10.3, here 10.3.14, nos 53 and 56); Boris A. Rozenfeld and Nuriya G. Khairetdinova, Sabit ibn Korra.
+LippertJulius Lippert, Ibn al-Qifṭī’s Taʾrīḫ al-ḥukamā, Leipzig: Dieterich, 1903, p.
+118:1–2); Ibn Abī Uṣaybiʿa, ʿUyūn al-anbāʾ (ed.
+MüllerAugust Müller, ʿUyūn al-anbāʾ fī l-ṭabaqāt al-aṭibbāʾ li-ibn Abī Uṣaybiʿa, 2 vols, Cairo: al-Maṭbaʿa al-Wahbiyya, 1882, p.
+219:9, 10; ed./tr.
+Savage-Smith et al.Emilie Savage-Smith, Simon Swain and Geert Jan van Gelder, A Literary History of Medicine - The ʿUyūn al-anbāʾ fī ṭabaqāt al-aṭibbāʾ of Ibn Abī Uṣaybiʿah, 5 vols, Leiden: Brill, 2020, Section 10.3.14, nos 53 and 56). — Boris A. Rozenfeld and Nuriya G. Khairetdinova, Sabit ibn Korra.
 836-901, Moskva: Nauka, 1994, pp. 145–147; MAOSICBoris A. Rosenfeld and Ekmeleddin İhsanoğlu, Mathematicians, Astronomers, and other Scholars of Islamic Civilization and their Works (7th–19th c.), Istanbul: Research Centre for Islamic History, Art and Culture (IRCICA), 2003, p.
-53 (no. 103, A12); Paul Hullmeine, Ptolemy’s Cosmology in Greek and Arabic.
-The Background and Legacy of the Planetary Hypotheses, Turnhout: Brepols, 2024, p.
+53 (no. 103, A12); Paul Hullmeine, ‘Die Istanbuler Handschrift Ayasofya 4832.
+Meteorologische Themen und Methoden im Bagdad des 3./9. und 4./10.
+Jahrhunderts’, Das Mittelalter 29 (2024), pp. 19–36, here p.
 24.

 Ed.: Some paragraphs of the text were translated into Russian by Jamāl al-Dabbāgh in Rozenfeld & Khairetdinova.